verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] There's no ounce of excitement or whisper of a thrill.
 - [ ] I want you to levitate
 - [ ] Social media turned us into heat seeking missiles
+- [ ] You seem like a person with great taste.
+Should I go with fajitas or scampi tonight?
+My dinner depends on this.
+I'd be kicking myself if I didn't try.
+Have a good one.